githubstevemas/scrape-and-hire/README.md

 # Scrape & Hire
 <br>

-This Python project allows users to upload their CV in PDF format and matches it with job postings scraped from job board like [Indeed](https://indeed.com).
+This Python project allows users to upload their CV in PDF format and matches it with job postings scraped from job board like [Welcome to th Jungle](https://www.welcometothejungle.com/) or [Indeed](https://indeed.com).
 The system extracts key details from the CV and job descriptions, then calculates a matching score to help users find the most relevant job opportunities.

 <br>